 Last updated on: October 28, 2016

-How to Create a Custom WordPress Maintenance Mode Page
+How to Create a Custom WordPress Database Error Page

-Get a free custom maintenance template for your WordPress website to use when WordPress is performing updates.
+Get a free custom database error page template for your WordPress website to use when a database connection error occurs.

 - Features Include:

 - Comes with 6 Background Images or Use Your Own